Zenilus/TimoshenkoBeamFEA/docs/timoshenko-beam-module.md

     end

     for each applied nodal force
-        map Fx, Fy, and optional Mz into F based on node row end
+    map Fx, Fy, and Mz into F based on node row add self-weight distributed load as consistent nodal forces and moments end

     for each element